nishantpatel08/restfox-vue-electron/docs/plugins/using-crypto-js.md

 # Using crypto-js

-You can use crypto-js in a Restfox plugin or script using this code:
+You can use crypto-js in a RestSpark plugin or script using this code:

 ```javascript
 import CryptoJS from 'https://esm.sh/crypto-js@latest?target=es2020'